yasiryagi/helpdesk/tokenomics/README.md

 ## Token Issuance

 The issuance of new tJOY will in practice be a cost incurred for all holders of tJOY, both passive and active (with the exception of tokens minted for [KPIs](#kpis) achieved).
-Because of this, it is in the interest of all holders to ensure the platforms resources are well managed, and keep tabs on the [Council Members](../roles/council-members) spending.
+Because of this, it is in the interest of all holders to ensure the platforms resources are well managed, and keep tabs on the [Council Members'](../roles/council-members) spending.

-Jsgenesis will try to mimic the market force of supply and demand, by rewarding good behavior through [KPIs](#kpis), to ensure participants have incentives to keep the platform and services running.
+Jsgenesis will try to mimic the market forces of supply and demand, by rewarding good behavior through [KPIs](#kpis), to ensure participants have incentives to keep the platform and associated infrastructure running.

 ### Inflationary Forces
 There are many inflationary forces in the network, but not all of them will impact the exchange rate.
 The main ones are recurring rewards, and other costs associated with achieving KPIs.

 - Recurring rewards, currently paid to:
-  - [Council Members](/roles/council-members) for running and managing the platforms day to day operations
+  - [Council Members](/roles/council-members) for running and managing the platform's day to day operations
   - [Storage Providers](/roles/storage-providers) for receiving, storing and serving content files
-  - [Content Curators](/roles/content-curators) for monitoring and curating said content and channels
+  - [Content Curators](/roles/content-curators) for monitoring and curating content and channels
 - Automatic rewards, to [Validators](/roles/validators) and [Nominators](/roles/validators/README.md#nominating) are minted as rewards for finding blocks, and keeping the network up and running
 - [Spending Proposals](/proposals/README.md#spending) that gets "approved" and executed